-Agency inspectors, in exercising their functions under Articles 48 and 71 to 75, shall carry out their activities in a manner designed to avoid hampering or delaying the construction, commissioning or operation of facilities, or affecting their safety.
-In particular, Agency inspectors shall not operate any facility themselves or direct the staff of a facility to carry out any operation.
-If Agency inspectors consider that in pursuance of Articles 74 and 75, particular operations in a facility should be carried out by the operator, they shall make a request therefor.
+Inspectors, in exercising their functions under Articles 48 and 71-75, shall carry out their activities in a manner designed to avoid hampering or delaying the construction, commissioning or operation of facilities, or affecting their safety.
+In particular inspectors shall not operate any facility themselves or direct the staff of a facility to carry out any operation.
+If inspectors consider that in pursuance of Articles 74 and 75, particular operations in a facility should be carried out by the operator, they shall make a request therefor.

-When Agency inspectors require services available in a State, including the use of equipment, in connection with the performance of inspections, the State concerned and the Community shall facilitate the procurement of such services and the use of such equipment by Agency inspectors.
+When inspectors require services available in Switzerland, including the use of equipment, in connection with the performance of inspections, Switzerland shall facilitate the procurement of such services and the use of such equipment by inspectors.

-The Community and the States concerned shall have the right to have Agency inspectors accompanied during their inspections by its inspectors and their representatives respectively, provided that Agency inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.
+Switzerland shall have the right to have inspectors accompanied during their inspections by representatives of Switzerland, provided that inspectors shall not thereby be delayed or otherwise impeded in the exercise of their functions.

-STATEMENT ON THE AGENCY'S VERIFICATION ACTIVITIES
+STATEMENTS ON THE AGENCY'S VERIFICATION ACTIVITIES

-The Agency shall inform the Community for the use of the interested parties of:
+The Agency shall inform Switzerland of:

-- (a) The results of its inspections, at intervals to be specified in the Subsidiary Arrangements; and - (b) The conclusions it has drawn from its verification activities.
+- (a) The results of inspections, at intervals to be specified in the Subsidiary Arrangements; and - (b) The conclusions it has drawn from its verification activities in Switzerland, in particular by means of statements in respect of each material balance area, which shall be made as soon as possible after a physical inventory has been taken and verified by the Agency and a material balance has been struck.